“Loyal customers, they don’t just come back, they don’t simply recommend you, they insist that their friends do business with you.” – Chip Bell

 Acquiring new customers means a requirement of a lot of effort, resources, and expense.
 Against it, an existing customer will be more familiar with your product and services due to prior purchase and would show the willingness to purchase your services thereby enhancing the opportunity of making a sale.
 This cuts down the cost of advertising significantly.

 Loyal customers trust your brand more than new customers.
 Since they are aware of your products and services they are likely to repeat purchases.
 A word-by-mouth recommendation from loyal customers cuts down the cost of acquiring new customers towards your brand.

 Brand image is the interpretation of customers on the services and products of a brand.
 A positive brand image assists businesses to acquire new customers, up-sell and cross-sell and cuts the marketing cost.
 Customer retention provides information to brands as to who their customers are and what they want.
 This data helps brands to promote their product and services to targeted customers.

 4. Retention equals acquisition

-Word-by-mouth serves as a free marketing tool and is considered as one of the most credible forms of marketing.
+Word-by-mouth serves as a free marketing tool and is considered one of the most credible forms of marketing.
 It’s always the case that; customers talk while the prospects will listen.
-Customers who are happy will give positive referrals and this will bring profit to a company.
-By giving incentives to existing customers when they refer your brand to family and friends increases the opportunity of acquiring new customers.
+Happy customers will give positive referrals and this will bring profit to a company.
+Giving incentives to existing customers when they refer your brand to family and friends increases the opportunity of acquiring new customers.

 Retaining customers is a balancing act.
 There are many tactics to achieve it but no shortcuts.
-By implementing these steps into businesses, will help entrepreneurs to significantly improve their customer retention metrics and generate substantial worth for their brand.
+Implementing these steps into businesses will help entrepreneurs significantly improve their customer retention metrics and generate substantial worth for their brand.

-These steps will bring in repeat purchase from the existing customers.
-Instead of putting in efforts in acquiring new customers it is worth giving try to retain current customers and see the profit it generates for your business in terms of ROI.
+These steps will bring in repeat purchases from the existing customers.
+Instead of putting in efforts in acquiring new customers, it is worth giving try to retain current customers and see the profit it generates for your business in terms of ROI.